Updated 3/28/2023

 "The Vanishing Field" (2020) and "The Alchemy of Sulphur" (2021)

-After a five year hiatus from filmmaking, the Cinema Muses called me back with THE VANISHING FIELD (2020) - inspired by the ongoing impact of a spontaneous out of body experience I had in my early twenties.
+After a five year hiatus from filmmaking (2015-2000), the Cinema Muses called me back with THE VANISHING FIELD (2020) - informed by the ongoing impact of a spontaneous out of body experience I had in my early twenties.
 Filmed mostly in a Zen monastery with resident monks, The Vanishing Field was chiefly improvised on site.
-My "imaginal romance", THE ALCHEMY OF SULPHUR, (2021), mirrors my ongoing process of transforming trauma into art in a story about a writer attempting to escape heartbreak by writing herself into a story as a fictional character -- with unexpected real world repercussions.
-My Psi-Fi Noir feature, TRACER (2022), erupted from the ubiquitous surveillance culture around the world and how it acts on the collective psyche in a cat and mouse yarn unraveling through a maze of underworld drug culture, Russian remote viewing experiments, and a fractured family trying to pick up the pieces.
+My "imaginal romance", THE ALCHEMY OF SULPHUR, (2021), mirrors my ongoing process of transforming trauma into art in a story about a writer attempting to escape heartbreak by writing herself into a story as a fictional character -- with unpredictable real world repercussions.

 "Bardoville" (2017) Paratheatre Video document